thingsboard/thingsboard.github.io/docs/pe/edge/user-guide/integrations/index.md

 These limitations affect Uplink Data converter functionality:

 * If non-existent device type used in the Converter, **'default'** device type will be used.
-* Same applies to the customer - if customer is not available on the Edge, device will be assigned to Tenant.
+* Same applies to the customer - if customer is not available on the Edge, the device will be assigned to Tenant.
 * If entity group non-exists on the edge - 'All' group is going to be used.

 ### See Also